prometheus/prometheus/docs/querying/functions.md

 0. In that case, the usual linear interpolation is applied within that bucket.
 Otherwise, the upper bound of the lowest bucket is returned for quantiles located in the lowest bucket.

+You can use `histogram_quantile(0, v instant-vector)` to get the estimated minimum value stored in a histogram.

+You can use `histogram_quantile(1, v instant-vector)` to get the estimated maximum value stored in a histogram.

 ## `holt_winters()`